hammadojh/web_course_main/instructor-notes/Sec 3/Week 1/lec1_aug_24.md

 > Demo ~30m
 # Building a real web app
-- Go to Gihub xxxxx
+- Go to our repo (also found in BB)
 - Clone the project
 - Run the starter
 - Complete the code